TanmoySG/wunderDB/README.md

     Action - <kbd>create-database</kbd> - Used for creating Databases.

+    Payloads:
-    Payloads - <kbd>name</kbd> - Select Name for Database to be created.
+    - <kbd>name</kbd> - Select Name for Database to be created.

     ```
     {